 Crowding in the South Acton schoolhouse was an ongoing problem.
 Something had to be done, but the townspeople could not seem to agree on a plan.
 In what must have been a trying meeting for all attending, at the June 4, 1907 town meeting, votes were taken on the following motions:

 Clearly, Acton was experiencing voting gridlock.
-By 1908, the School Committee decided to send the oldest students to Concord High School to finish their higher education.
+In the autumn of 1907, the School Committee decided to send the oldest students to Concord High School to finish their higher education.
 Many discussions, meetings and votes both preceded and followed this decision.
 Town meeting would vote on a motion about building a high school, only to reverse the vote at a subsequent meeting.
 Even among those who wanted to build a high school, there were disagreements as to where it should be located.
 Meanwhile, difficulties continued for both students and teachers.
 By 1913, the School Committee had decided to send all of Acton’s high school students to Concord.

 Not surprisingly, these actions had ramifications for Concord as well.
 Concord raised tuition on its out-of-towners but still had more students than it could handle.
 In 1914, the situation reached a critical point.
 The Concord Enterprise (May 6, 1914 page 12) printed a letter from Rev. M. J. Flaherty, chairman of the Concord School Board, to Acton’s F. R. Knowlton explaining the situation: